Subwoofer

+Subwoofers are never used alone, as they are intended to substitute the VLF sounds of "main" loudspeakers that cover the higher frequency bands.
+VLF and higher-frequency signals are sent separately to the subwoofer(s) and the mains by a "crossover" network, typically using active electronics, including digital signal processing (DSP).
+Additionally, subwoofers are fed their own low-frequency effects (LFE) signals that are reproduced at 10 dB higher than standard peak level.

+Subwoofers can be positioned more favorably than the main speakers' woofers in the typical listening room acoustic, as the very low frequencies they reproduce are nearly omnidirectional and their direction is hard to determine.
+However, much digitally recorded content contains lifelike binaural cues that human hearing may be able to detect in the VLF range, reproduced by a stereo crossover and two or more subwoofers.
+Subwoofers are not acceptable to all audiophiles, likely due to distortion artifacts produced by the subwoofer driver after the crossover and at frequencies above the crossover.

+While the term "subwoofer" technically only refers to the speaker driver, in common parlance, the term often refers to a subwoofer driver mounted in a speaker enclosure (cabinet), often with a built-in amplifier.

 Subwoofers are made up of one or more woofers mounted in a loudspeaker enclosure—often made of wood—capable of withstanding air pressure while resisting deformation.
 Subwoofer enclosures come in a variety of designs, including bass reflex (with a port or vent), using a subwoofer and one or more passive radiator speakers in the enclosure, acoustic suspension (sealed enclosure), infinite baffle, horn-loaded, tapped horn, transmission line, bandpass or isobaric designs.
-Each design has unique trade-offs with respect to efficiency, low-frequency range, cabinet size and cost.
-Passive subwoofers have a subwoofer driver and enclosure and they are powered by an external amplifier.
+Each design has unique trade-offs with respect to efficiency, low-frequency range, loudness, cabinet size, and cost.
+Passive subwoofers have a subwoofer driver and enclosure, but they are powered by an external amplifier.
 Active subwoofers include a built-in amplifier.